 After going through five offensive coordinators in his first five NFL seasons, Mariota has shown he can run Gruden’s complex system.
 Put him in Washington, let him use his legs to open up the running game and play-action passes, and watch Mariota work his magic in a career resurgence for the Football Team.

 Read More: Washington Football Team ‘extremely interested’ in Marcus Mariota trade

 Gardner Minshew Mania goes from Duval to D.C.

 Beyond the obvious bang for the buck, once upon a time there was something called Minshew Mania in Jacksonville.
-Taking over unexpectedly as a rookie for injured Super Bowl MVP Nick Foles, Minshew played extremely well in a tough spot with the deck stacked against him.
-Ever since, the Jags have sabotaged any efforts he’s made to establish himself as a viable answer at the position.
+Taking over unexpectedly as a rookie for injured Super Bowl MVP Nick Foles, Minshew played extremely well in a tough spot with the deck stacked against him, as PFF highlighted here:

-Minshew has the legs to extend plays, can make quick decisions and get through progressions quickly and has thrown 37 touchdowns to just 11 interceptions with a 93.1 passer rating in 23 career games to date.
+Minshew has the legs to extend plays, can make quick decisions and get through progressions swiftly and has thrown 37 touchdowns to just 11 interceptions with a 93.1 passer rating in 23 career games to date.
 That’s better than whatever Smith or Allen are probably going to offer, unless the former proves to be healthy and gets his physical skills back to par.